Man jailed over 'bully' boss murder

 David Browning, 52, of Seaford, was found guilty of murder at Hove Crown Court on Wednesday.

-Jurors heard he went for dinner at Jillian Howell's home and reacted with anger when she rejected him in October.
+He stabbed Jillian Howell in the chest, neck and abdomen, leaving her with 15 stab and slash wounds in October.

-He had formed an intense attachment to the University of Brighton payroll boss, the court heard.
+Browning had formed an intense attachment to the 46-year-old Brighton university payroll boss, jurors heard.

+The court was told he had gone to her house for dinner and reacted with anger when she rejected him.

 'Defiled' body